noorhammodi/Comp472-project/README.md

 A script to test our CustomDataset class + pytorch's DataLoader() function.

 # How to Install
-To run the main program cnnnew.py, you need the following libraries: pandas, PyTorch, scikit-image, and torchvision.
+To run the main program cnnnew.py, you need the following libraries: pandas, PyTorch, scikit-image, and torchvision and matplotlib.
 If you want to test resizeImages.py and buildDatasetCSV.py, you will need these libraries: python image library (Pillow), CSV.

 # How to Run